BlackLionDev/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    Answer: The biggest difference between `.forEach` & `.map` is that `.forEach` will iterate over the existing array and is allowed to mutate the array, whereas `.map` will iterate over the array and return a new array of the same size.

 2. What is the difference between a function and a method?

+    Answer: They are functionally similar, however a method exists within the scope of an object as a value.

 3. What is closure?

+    Answer: Closure refers to the scope of functions nested within other functions to reach outward for context but never inward.

 4. Describe the four rules of the 'this' keyword.

+    Answer:

+    1) Global Binding (or "Window Binding") - when in the global scope, this refers to the window/console object
+    2) Implicit Binding - when a function is called, `this` refers to the object to the left of the dot
+    3) New Binding - when a constructor function is called, `this` refers to the object that is created and returned by the constructor function
+    4) Explicit Binding - when JavaScript's `call` or `apply` method is used, this is explicitly defined

 5. Why do we need super() in an extended class?

+    Answer: We need super() in order to access and call functions on an object's parent.

 ## Project Set up